mattl/dbx/sponsors-blaine.md

 <div class="col-md-4">
 <h3>Striker</h3>
 <a href="warden/"><img src="../img/Zee Pirate_color-head.png" class="pull-left img-responsive " /></a>
-<p>Fast moving and skilful, the Kalyian Striker can leap over any friends, enemies or obsticles that stand in their path to score. </p>
+<p>Fast moving and skilful, the Kalysian Striker can leap over any friends, enemies or obsticles that stand in their path to score. </p>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">